Multi GPU Training Notes

 Image Loading: Avoid using OpenCV's

-to load a full image before cropping.
+cv2.imreadto load a full image before cropping.
 This is an expensive operation that consumes a lot of CPU memory.
-A much more efficient approach is to use PIL'sImage.open
+A much more efficient approach is to use PIL'sImage.openfollowed by the.cropmethod.
+This handles the image data more judiciously and saves a significant amount of memory. -

 On-the-fly Computations: Calculating normal maps or other derived data within the

-method of your dataset, especially with NumPy on the CPU, can be a major bottleneck.
+__getitem__method of your dataset, especially with NumPy on the CPU, can be a major bottleneck.
 Pre-computing this data offline and storing it is the most performant strategy.
 If that's not possible, consider using a faster, GPU-accelerated method. -

 Batching: It is crucial to process your data in batches.
 Even if you have to pad some samples with zeros to ensure uniform batch sizes, the performance benefits of processing multiple samples simultaneously on the GPU far outweigh the overhead.